What is it ?

 - AquaMax: the most powerful drum generator of the pack.
-Same as Aquarius but with elements from Retro 5 (metals from the hats and 2 sine VCO in the VCO 21).
-This version is “the best Aquarius”, but takes slightly more DSP than the original (8 additional internal oscillators).
-It shares some preset lists with the original Aquarius (Kick, Snare and FM sections) and can load most Aquarius presets too.
+Same as Aquarius but with the Hats from Retro 5.
+The 5th oscillator is also modified.
+This version takes slightly more DSP than the original (it uses 8 additional oscillators).
+It shares some presets with the original Aquarius even though some parameters will be ignored as different in both devices.

 - Kis: a kick and snare sharing a keyboard. you can set the split point, use individual pitch bend, and have access to tunes sounds over several octaves.
-Kis is to be used with a midi keyboard/pad/daw only (no triggers like on other drum generators).
+Kis is to be used with a midi keyboard.

 Aquarius Auto-drummer+ Retro 5 midi sequence.
 Live workflow.